 A virtual network enables Azure resources, such as virtual machines (VM), to communicate privately with each other, and with the internet.
 In this article, you learn how to create a virtual network.
 After creating a virtual network, you deploy two VMs into the virtual network.
 You then connect to one VM from the internet, and communicate privately between the two VMs.

 If you don't have an Azure subscription, create a free account before you begin.

 Log in to the Azure portal at https://portal.azure.com.

 Create a virtual network

-Click + New on the upper left-hand corner of the Azure portal.
+- Select + Create a resource on the upper, left corner of the Azure portal.